 2. Simulated lightcones access direct download in this directory

-• include full object catalogs, SEDs, and star formation histories
+• include full object catalogs and SEDs in ASCII format

 3. Tabulated data are available in this directory